This post, Seven Ways to Beat the Holiday Blues, is a sequel to my recent post, entitled, Seven Reasons Seniors Might Feel the Holiday Blues.

 Pick up the phone.
 Call different friends and ask to be included in something they are doing this month.
 Most people love to open their home to include another person.
 Contribute by offering to bring a dish to share at dinner.
 Others may also need help to beat the holiday blues.

 Did you used to belong to a church?
 Get involved again.
 A church can give you much food for spiritual thought.
 Also, churches have a variety of Christmas activities or programs to attend.
 Consider adding church to your life year-round.
 Many churches have specific senior groups to participate in.
 Consider checking out the local Senior Center.
 Ask for a schedule, as Senior Centers often have holiday events happening throughout December.
 Also, many Senior Centers have several weekly events and monthly outings throughout the year.
+Some local events are listed in our Social and Care Calendar.

 No Longer Driving?